The AI Litigation Tracker: Updates on Key Media and Entertainment Generative AI Infringement Cases (as of 7/13/25)

 At first, in November 2023, the Court dismissed the bulk of plaintiffs’ claims against Meta.
 But the Court gave plaintiffs a chance to amend their complaint to add a more direct link to actual harm - and they filed their amended complaint in December 2023.

 Current Status: Current Status: “Fair use” in this case, but not in all.
-After nearly six weeks, the Court ruled on the hotly contested cross-motions for summary judgment by the parties, finding largely in favor of Meta.
-But this ruling is not the end of the fight.
-Judge Chhabria limited his ruling, holding that “this ruling does not stand for the proposition that Meta’s use of copyrighted materials to train its language models is lawful” and that he would have sided with Plaintiffs if only they had made stronger arguments, instead of the “clear losers” which they opted to pursue.
+After nearly many weeks, the Court recently ruled on the hotly contested cross-motions for summary judgment by the parties.
+Although Meta won the issue of “fair use,” Judge Chhabria limited his ruling, holding that “this ruling does not stand for the proposition that Meta’s use of copyrighted materials to train its language models is lawful” and that he would have sided with Plaintiffs if only they had made stronger arguments, instead of the “clear losers” which they opted to pursue.
+The Court’s language used in its decision is sure to reverberate through all of the currently filed AI copyright cases.
+In ruling against Kadrey, Judge Chhabria set out a roadmap for future plaintiffs: develop a theory of indirect infringement and prepare evidence showing that authors are losing sales and jobs to LLMs.

-2. Bartz v.
+3. Bartz v.
 Anthropic: Another Comprehensive Fair Use Analysis in the Age of AI

-The fourth factor examines the effect of the use on the potential market for or value of the copyrighted work.
-The Court found no evidence that LLM training displaced the market for the original works, drawing an analogy to how teaching students to write does not usurp authors’ rights.
-The Court rejected arguments that the mere possibility of a licensing market for AI training should weigh against fair use, holding that copyright does not entitle authors to control all conceivable uses.
-However, the Court found that pirating books for a central library directly displaced sales and undermined the market, as each pirated copy was a lost sale.
+Anthropic’s copying was extensive, involving entire works.
+The Court acknowledged that, in general, copying an entire work “militates against a finding of fair use.”
+However, it found that such copying was “reasonably necessary” for the transformative purpose of training LLMs, given the scale and complexity of the technology.
+Further, Alsup found no evidence that LLM training displaced the market for the original works, drawing an analogy to how teaching students to write does not usurp authors’ rights — an analogy that Judge Chabbria completely rejects in the Kadrey case.
+Alsup rejected arguments that the mere possibility of a licensing market for AI training should weigh against fair use, holding that copyright does not entitle authors to control all conceivable uses.

 We are anxious to see how other courts apply Bartz and Kadrey, particularly on points where the two opinions seem to differ: 1) the use of piracy to acquire copyrighted materials; 2) the difference between training an AI and training a human author, and 3) the potential for market dilution from similar, yet non-infringing works.
 There is sure to be more to come!

-3. Disney & Universal v.
+4. Disney & Universal v.
 Midjourney

 The copyright infringement in Disney and Universal’s complaint also stands out from that alleged by author and news plaintiffs in other cases because it relies on what could be considered “normal use” of the Midjourney product.
 The complaint is filled with examples of images depicting Marvel, Star Wars, and DreamWorks characters.
 These images were not generated in response to prompts crafted by attorneys preparing the complaint — they were generated by normal Midjourney users who wanted to see what Shrek would look like as a 1950s greaser, as an example.